How to Copyright a Video – The Definitive Guide [2024 Update]

 Applicability

-Some laws in place allow people to use copyrighted materials in some situations.
+Some laws allow people to use copyrighted materials in some situations.
 These “Fair Use” laws apply to people who are using copyrighted material for criticism or commentary.
 It is important to understand how fair use applies to video copyrighted material you may produce.

 For example, if someone is reviewing a movie, they can legally use clips or quotes from the movie.
 The same applies to written work and audio, as well.
 However, if the owner of the content believes that the person using their content is wrong for doing so, the copyright owner has the liberty to legally dispute the use.
 That is why it is also important to understand how to copyright claim a video, which can vary from platform to platform.